GISclaw: A Comprehensive Open-Source LLM Agent System for Realistic Multi-Step Geospatial Analysis: Methodology

 \subsection{Domain-Specific Prompt Engineering}

 Through iterative development and failure analysis, we identified three prompt engineering rules that are critical for reliable GIS agent performance.
 The first rule, \textbf{Schema Analysis}, addresses a fundamental information gap between task descriptions and actual data schemas.
 GIS datasets frequently use abbreviated or domain-specific column names (\eg, ``ACSHHBPOV'' for poverty rate) that LLMs cannot infer from task descriptions alone.
 To bridge this gap, the system prompt mandates that the agent's \textbf{first action} must be a data inspection step---printing column names, data types, coordinate reference systems, and sample rows---before generating any analytical code.
 In ablation experiments, this single rule eliminated column-name guessing errors and significantly improved output quality for the locally deployed 14B model.
 The second rule, \textbf{Package Constraint}, prevents the agent from generating code that depends on proprietary or unavailable libraries.
 LLMs trained on GIS corpora frequently produce \texttt{arcpy} code (requiring an ArcGIS license) or reference packages not installed in the sandbox (\eg, \texttt{pykrige}, \texttt{skimage}).
 The prompt explicitly redirects the agent to open-source equivalents such as \texttt{geopandas}, \texttt{rasterio}, and \texttt{scipy.interpolate}.

-The third rule, \textbf{High-level Workflow \& Domain Knowledge Injection}, supplies task-specific procedural knowledge that lies beyond the LLM's parametric capabilities.
-As noted in the Introduction, domain scientists often understand the logical steps required to solve a problem (\textit{what} analysis to perform) but lack the programming proficiency to handle complex spatial data formats (\textit{how} to code it). \sys{} accepts a user-provided high-level workflow or domain knowledge as an optional input field and injects it directly into the agent prompt.
-This positions the Agent as a faithful executor, empowering the human expert to guide the analytical direction while the Agent bridges the implementation gap from conceptual steps to specific GIS library function calls, mitigating step omissions or hallucinations caused by relying solely on the LLM's intrinsic knowledge.
+The third rule, \textbf{Optional Domain Knowledge Injection}, exposes a small input field through which a domain expert can supply task-specific procedural knowledge that lies beyond the LLM's parametric capabilities---a calibrated parameter, a non-obvious step ordering, a domain-specific threshold.
+When supplied, this hint is injected directly into the agent prompt; when absent, the agent proceeds with its own decomposition.
+The field is optional precisely because real GIS analysts sometimes have such knowledge to share and sometimes do not, and we show in Section~\ref{sec:ablation} that the system delivers comparable end-to-end task success in either mode.
 Fig.~\ref{fig:prompt_example} illustrates a simplified excerpt of the system prompt, showing how these three rules are operationalized.